Saber Hraiech

-Saber Hraiech (born 30 July 1995) is an Italian football player of Tunisian descent.
-He plays as a midfielder for club Gubbio on loan from Trapani.
+Saber Hraiech (born 30 July 1995) is an Italian footballer of Tunisian descent who plays as a midfielder for Serie D club Ternana.

 Club career

 Born in Mazara del Vallo, Sicily to parents of Tunisian origin, he made his footballing debut with his hometown team at the age of 15 in the Serie D league, and successively as a first team regular in the club's following Eccellenza Sicily's campaign at the age of 16.

 He made his Serie C debut for Virtus Entella on 6 January 2013 in a game against Tritium.

 After three years at Serie D and Serie C level for Piacenza, he joined Serie B club Carpi for the 2017–18 season.
 He was loaned out to newly promoted Serie C club Imolese in August 2018.
 On 24 September 2020, he was loaned to Serie C club Padova, with an obligation to buy.

 On 23 July 2022, he left Padova for Serie C club Cesena.

 On 3 January 2025, he joined Serie C side Trapani.